djhemath/hemath.dev/content/blog/designers-should-test-UI-not-the-QA-team.md

 ## Final thoughts

 Yep, most corporates have an inbuilt course that covers basic UI principles.
 Some make it optional, where others make it mandatory.
 But who is teaching this course?
 8/10 times - not a designer.
-Trust me, I’ve heard from many people that project managers, system engineers and other people who are NOT fundamentally designers are imparting these UI principles.
+Trust me, I've heard from many people that project managers, system engineers and other people who are NOT fundamentally designers are imparting these UI principles.

-Yeah, it’s not bad for others to teach UI principles.
+Yeah, it's not bad for others to teach UI principles.
 But they should know these principles by-heart.
 When a WHY question comes, they should have multiple answers, use cases and different perspectives to answer that question.

 Who is best at that?
 Obviously, designers.